Steven Alderson was bullied at school for being autistic. Decades on, a historic win has made him an Australian national hero

 “I got to the point where I was 15 years old and that was enough for me.”

-After switching schools five times due to bullying, 15-year-old Alderson left education at the earliest possible age (the legal Australian school leaving age has since been raised to 17 years old) and – searching for solace – immediately enrolled as a member at Willunga Golf Club in South Australia.
+After switching schools five times due to bullying, Alderson left education at 15 – the earliest possible age at the time – and, searching for solace, immediately enrolled as a member at Willunga Golf Club in South Australia.

 That decision is reaping dividends now, with Alderson’s triumph and subsequent raw revelations triggering a global outpouring of love from those who saw the footage across various social media platforms.